 - Don’t hook your hand under the rim of the steering wheel.
 Besides having limited control over the vehicle, you’ll also be risking injury if the airbag goes off.

-The first step to steering correctly is by adjusting your steering column and seat properly.
+The first step of learning how to steer a car for beginners correctly is by adjusting your steering column and seat properly.
 This will help you fix your distance and height so you can sit comfortably behind the wheel.
 If you place a lot of stress on your body, you’ll be tired, distracted, and less responsive.
 Your seat position will affect your grip, so make proper adjustments before you set out.